Graduate Entry Admissions

 If you have already applied to Ohio State, the evaluation of prerequisite coursework will be completed as part of the transcript evaluation process.
 Please do not submit an evaluation request if you have already applied.

-To apply for the Graduate Entry option, students must complete the following prior to the application deadline of October 31:
+To apply for the Graduate Entry option, students must complete the following prior to the application deadline:

 - 1. Apply online